 The Quick Add Tool#

 Try out Quick Add now!
-As you become familiar with it, you could even hide the UI Library (through the View menu) and simply use Quick Add to add UI elements to your mockup.
+As you become familiar with it, you could even hide the UI Library and simply use Quick Add to add UI elements to your mockup.
 This maximizes both your mockup canvas area and your speed!

 The UI Library#

-The UI Library, or UI Controls Library, is the long strip of UI Controls just below the Application Bar.
-It lists all of the different UI control types that Mockups supports, alphabetically.
+The UI Library, or UI Controls Library, is the long strip of UI Controls just below the Toolbar.
+It lists all of the UI control types that come with Mockups as well as Assets, Icons, and Symbols.
 The main goal of the UI Library is to let you add UI Controls to the mockup canvas, but you can also use it to see what's possible and to get inspiration for your UI mockup.

-To add a new UI control to the canvas, simply select the control type you wish to add, then you can either "drag and drop" it to the mockup canvas below or simply double-click and Balsamiq Mockups will place it on the mockup canvas for you.
+To add a new UI control to the canvas, select the control type you wish to add then either drag it to the mockup canvas below or simply double-click and Balsamiq Mockups will place it on the mockup canvas for you.

-The UI Library can be positioned to the top, left, or right of the application window using the menu, View > UI Library Position.
+The UI Library can be toggled on and off in several ways: clicking the icon to the right of the Quick Add box, using the keyboard shortcut CTRL/CMD+L, or by selecting View > UI Library from the application menu.

 The Mockup Canvas#

-The mockup canvas grows and shrinks with your browser or application window, so you can make room for bigger mockups if you need to.
+The mockup canvas grows and shrinks with your application window, so you can make room for bigger mockups if you need to.